douglasnomizo/git-pr-merge-options/README.md

 ## Merge (Create a merge commit)

-This is the default method and generates a merge commit from `merge-branch` branch into `master` In this example we have the following commits:
+This is the default method.
+All commits from `merge-branch` are added to `master` and it also generates a merge commit.
+In this example we have the following commits:
-- merge: add borders to images
+- `merge: add borders to images`
-- merge: adds information about Github merge option
+- `merge: adds information about Github merge option`
-- merge: clean up README
+- `merge: clean up README`

 ![Merge PR](images/06_merge_pr.png)